rauc/rauc/docs/advanced.rst

 By creating a complete separate CA and bundle signing keys, you can give only specific persons (or roles) the keys necessary to sign final releases.
-Each device only has one of the two CAs in it's key-ring, allowing only installation of the corresponding updates.
+Each device only has one of the two CAs in its keyring, allowing only installation of the corresponding updates.

-While using signing also during development may seem unnecessary, the additional testing of the whole update system (RAUC,bootloader, migration code, …) allows finding problems much earlier.
+While using signing also during development may seem unnecessary, the additional testing of the whole update system (RAUC, bootloader, migration code, …) allows finding problems much earlier.

 Data Storage and Migration